How to Build a Simple Desk with Drawers

 Step 2

-where to begin when you build a simple desk with drawers
+Where to begin when you build a simple desk with drawers

 Cutting 6 legs of precisely the same length.
 In my mind, this is where things can go seriously wrong.
 Nothing screams shoddy workmanship more than a table with a wonk and a wobble.
 So those legs had to be perfect.
 I later added two more legs in the middle for more support.
 It’s a long desk!